OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    Companies that perform these services may be located outside the United States.
-If your Personal Information is shared with these companies, it could be accessible to government authorities according to the laws that govern those countries.
+    Companies that perform these services may be located outside the United States or the jurisdiction where you reside.
+If your Personal Information is shared with these companies, it could be accessible to government authorities according to the laws that govern those jurisdictions.

     ' + '